Azasakhe/Netflix/FAQ-(Errors).md

 2) Reboot Kodi
 3) Open Netflix add-on, should be asked to enter the new credentials, if no credential are asked open add-on settings and Logout

-- Your e-mail address contains a plus sign example `name+surname@dom.com`<br/>
-This is a known problem, this e-mail addresses will always cause "incorrect password" errors.<br/>
-The only solutions are: Change account e-mail, or try insert the phone number instead of the e-mail to login.

 ### This title is not available to watch instantly

 In this case Netflix says to log out https://help.netflix.com/en/node/109329.<br/>